-Applicants who already hold an LL.M. degree from an American law school will not be considered for admission.
+Applicants who already hold an LL.M. from a U.S. law school will not be considered for admission.
+Admitted students may not earn an LL.M. from another U.S. law school before beginning our LL.M. program.

 English Language Requirement